thomjiji/calculus/calculus/markdown/main.md

 Even if critical points are found, they can only be considered as candidates before actually testing them.

-Finding inflection points are similar to find extremum points.
+Finding inflection points is similar to finding extreme points.
 Instead of looking for points where the derivative changes its sign, we are looking for points where the *second derivative* changes its sign.